rlgomes/ubrew/README.md

          * 3.4.0

-Currently there are a few other packages available but not given this is still an early version of ubrew not everythin installs right out of the box.
+Currently there are a few other packages available but not given this is still an early version of ubrew not everything installs right out of the box.
 Feel free to open any issues found as I'm still trying to figure out a better way to detect which versions would install depending on your setup and possibly having more information on why certain version can't be installed such as details about missing system level packges.